Consensys/doc.teku/docs/Concepts/Builder-Network.md

 ---
-description: Builder endpoint
+description: Builder network and MEV-Boost
 ---

-# Builder endpoint
+# Builder network and MEV-Boost

 When [The Merge](Merge.md) completes, [consensus clients](Merge.md#consensus-clients)
 will be responsible for proposing blocks containing an execution payload obtained